comunica/Article-SSWS2020-AMF/content/problem-statement.md

 ## Problem Statement
 {:#problem-statement}

-The goal of our work is to investigate how query execution over TPF interfaces can be optimized using AMFs.
+The goal of our work is to optimize query execution over TPF interfaces using AMFs.
-We thereby build upon the work from [Vander Sande et al.](cite:cites amf2015), where the authors allowed the number of HTTP requests to be reduced at the cost of slower query execution.
+We build upon the work from [Vander Sande et al.](cite:cites amf2015), where the authors allowed the number of HTTP requests to be reduced at the cost of slower query execution.
 Our goal is to mitigate this major drawback, while retaining its advantages.